Genseishin Justirisers: Ultimate Genseishin JustiKaiser

 Ultimate Genseishin JustiKaiser is the most powerful of the four Genseishin, and can fight very well in both close and ranged combat.
-JustiKaiser is the combined form of Ryuto and Riseross where the Ryuto's body splits into two to form the head, upper torso and legs with Riseross flips over to form the central body and its legs becoming the arms of the combined mecha (similarly to Juu Riser), finishing it with JustiKaiser's head emerges.
+JustiKaiser is the combined form of Ryuto and Riseross where the Ryuto's body splits into two to form the head, upper torso and legs while Riseross turns its body upside down to form the central body and Riseross' legs becoming JustiKaiser's arms (similarly to Juu Riser), finishing it with JustiKaiser's head emerges.
 It mainly relies on close combat, where its high-infinite strength along with its powerful clawed hands allow it to deflect seemingly unstoppable enemy attacks (such as when it easily deflected all of the drill projectiles of Megarion with just its claws) or gain the upper hand in battle (such as against a giant Kaiser Hades, where it easily shattered his massive sword).
 JustiKaiser are able to produce Justi Nova, a powerful attack containing multicolored energy released from its chest to destroy giant space beast in one hit even the strongest one, including Kaiser Hades in his giant form.